-What is UX design?
-Put simply, user experience design is about managing the way customers interact with a website, app, or product.
-UX design accepts that we need to design for the experience, not the aesthetic.
+- User experience (UX) design is how customers interact with a website, app, or product.
+UX design accepts that we must design for the experience, not the aesthetic.

 UX design considers seven elements as expressed by the user experience honeycomb created by Peter Morville and further optimized by Katerina Karagianni in terms of how customers use products, as well as how they think and feel about them:

 User experience (UX) describes every customer interaction with your company and products.
 It’s no longer just about the product but the experience of purchasing and using it: whether it was easy to use, enjoyable, practical, or met a specific need.
 70% of CEOs now see user experience (UX) as a competitive differentiator, helping to attract, convert, and retain customers.
 Indeed, for every $1 invested in UX, brands can see an average of $100 in return – an ROI of 9,900%.